IBM/ibm-cloud-sdk-common/JavaDeploy.md

 After following the steps above, you should have a new signing key (a public/private key pair) within your local keystore.
-This key will need to be exported, encrypted, and then added to your project's git repository so that your Travis build can import the key into the Travis build agent's local keystore to allow the maven build running on that agent to automatically sign your artifacts with your signing key.
+This key will need to be exported, encrypted, and then added to your project's git repository so that your CI/CD build can import the key into the build agent's local keystore to allow the maven build running on that agent to automatically sign your artifacts with your signing key.